anishgurjar/wireboard/README.md

 # Wireboard

 A minimal whiteboard for drawing architecture diagrams.
-Drop in pre-built shapes — servers, databases, APIs, queues, load balancers — connect them with arrows, annotate with freehand drawing, and export as PNG.
+Drop in pre-built shapes such as servers, databases, APIs, queues, load balancers — connect them with arrows, annotate with freehand drawing, and export as PNG.
 Boards auto-save so you can pick up where you left off.
 Built for engineers who just want to sketch something out fast without fighting a general-purpose tool.

 ![Wireboard screenshot](./assets/screenshot.png)